Vidish-Bijalwan/SMART-TRAFFIC-OPTIMIZER/README.md

 - **A* Algorithm**: An extension of Dijkstra's that uses heuristics to speed up the search
 - **Bellman-Ford Algorithm**: An algorithm that computes shortest paths from a single source vertex to all other vertices

-## Deployment

-This application can be deployed on Vercel using the Streamlit-Vercel integration.

 ## Future Enhancements